A Modernized View of Coherence Pathways Applied to Magnetic Resonance Experiments in Unstable, Inhomogeneous Fields: Experimental

-\paragraph{standard commercial components} ODNP data was acquired on a modular NMR spectrometer operating in tandem with a Bridge12 microwave power source and the magnet of a Bruker E500 cw EPR with SuperX bridge.
-A home-built probe (4.8~μL sample volume,17~mm length) integrates specifically with the Bruker Super High Sensitivity Probehead X-Band resonator (ER 4122 SHQE), and interfaces with a SpinCore RadioProcessor-G transceiver (TTL and rf waveform generator and rf digitizer) board by way of a homebuilt passive duplexer and standard LNA receiving chain, as well as a SpinCore rf amplifier powered by generic power supply electronics.
+\paragraph{standard commercial components} \pdfcommentLater{note for later -- cite arxiv for hardware paper} The most frequently used configuration employs a home-built probe (4.8~μL sample volume, 17~mm length) that integrates specifically with the Bruker Super High Sensitivity Probehead X-Band resonator (ER 4122 SHQE).
+A SpinCore RadioProcessor-G transceiver (a TTL and rf waveform generator and rf digitizer), packaged as a PCI board, interfaces with the probe by way of a homebuilt passive duplexer and standard LNA receiving chain, as well as a SpinCore rf amplifier powered by generic power supply electronics.